Khinphunnadet/Pojav-Patch-iOS/README.md

 Recommended devices provide a smoother and more enjoyable gameplay experience compared to other supported devices.
 - ~~tvOS support is in development~~ tvOS are disable in this repository.
 - iOS 17.x and iOS 18.x is supported.
 However, a computer is required.
 These methods will ultilized usage of pymobiledevice3.
 Python 3.11.(x) must be properly set up on your computer.
 For more information, please check out the official Wiki: https://pojavlauncherteam.github.io/JIT.html#what-are-the-methods-to-enable-jit
-- iOS 26 is not supported due to a JIT issue in this version of iOS.
+- iOS 26 currently supported but it's development build in [Actions tab](https://github.com/congcq/Pojav-Patch-iOS/actions)

 ### Setting up to sideload
 Pojav Patch can be sideloaded in many ways.
 Our recommended solution is to install [TrollStore](https://github.com/opa334/TrollStore) if your iOS version supports it.
 Installing with TrollStore allows you to permenantly sign the application, automatically enable JIT, and increase memory limits.